havocsec/blogz/README.md

 Welcome to my personal blog and Capture The Flag (CTF) writeups!
 This space is dedicated to documenting my journey through cybersecurity, ethical hacking, and technical problem-solving.

 🔍 What's Inside?
+**Blog Posts**
+ Articles covering a wide range of topics in cybersecurity, including tutorials, tool reviews, and personal insights.

 **CTF Writeups**
  Walkthroughs and solutions for various CTF challenges.

 **Technical Articles**
  Deep dives into cybersecurity concepts, tools, reverse engineering, web exploitation, OSINT, and other infosec topics.

 **Tips & Tricks**
  Handy references, command-line snippets, and methodologies that help streamline hacking workflows.

 **Learning Logs**
  Personal reflections, new things I’ve learned, and evolving perspectives on security and technology.

 **🎯 Purpose**
 This repository exists to: